willie68/go_mapproxy/README.md

 ## A word on prefetching of tiles

 You can prefetch single/multiple provider with the `system` and `zoom` parameter.
-All tiles of the the providers from 0 to zoom will be prefetched.
+All tiles of the the selected provider from 0 to zoom will be prefetched.
 (At this time no prefetch bonding boxes are configurable) Be aware you need the space for that.
 Prefechting with level 8 is round about 1GB. (depends on the wms provider) Level 9 ~ 5GB...
 (And it will take some time)

 example: `gomapproxy -c config.yaml -s gebco -z 9`